pussinboots/vagrant-git/README.md

 * installed vagrant command
 * installed vm provider depends on the vagrant box (for example virtualbox)

+##Recommended
+* [vbguest](https://github.com/dotless-de/vagrant-vbguest) vagrant plugin to automaticly install virtualbox guest extension

+Install it in vagrant with ```vagrant plugin install vagrant-vbguest``` no configuration needed will install the actual virtualbox guest extension if they not already installed in the vm image.

 ##Operating Systems

 Tested on